Battle of the Strait of Otranto (1917): Disposition of forces

+Convoy action

+At around 03:30 Italian time on 15 May, shortly after the Italian convoy turned to a heading of 310 degrees to proceed toward Vlorë, Borea sighted Csepel and Balaton, which in turn had sighted the Italian convoy at 03:06 Austro-Hungarian time (which differed from Italian time) and were steering to attack it.
+Uncertain of their identity, Borea closed the range to around 1,000 m and made recognition signals.
+In response, Csepel opened gunfire at 03:24 Austro-Hungarian time.
+Borea maneuvered to make a torpedo attack against Csepel, but Csepel scored a hit that burst one of Borea′s steam pipes, immobilizing her.
+Csepel then hit Borea with two shells which struck near her waterline, and Borea began to list.
+Borea then took a shell hit on her bow.
+In the meantime, Balaton attacked the three merchant ships of the convoy.
+Carroccio, which was carrying munitions, and Verità caught fire and their crews abandoned ship; Carroccio sank later, but Verità remained afloat and eventually reached port.
+Bersagliere suffered only slight damage and escaped.
+The clash ended at 03:45 when the two Austro-Hungarian ships withdrew.
+Borea′s crew abandoned ship, and she sank at 05:20 on 15 May 1917.
+Her crew suffered 11 men killed and 12 wounded.

 Raid on the drifters

-The Italian convoy escorted by Borea was attacked by the Austro-Hungarian destroyers Csepel and Balaton at approximately 03:24.
-The Austro-Hungarians sank Borea and a munitions ship, and a second was set on fire and abandoned.

-The three cruisers were able to pass through the line of drifters, and at 03:30 began attacking the small barrage ships.
+The three Austro-Hungarian cruisers were able to pass through the line of drifters, and at 03:30 began attacking the small barrage ships.
 The Austro-Hungarians frequently gave the drifter crews warning to abandon ship before opening fire.
-In some instances, the drifter crews chose to fight: Gowan Lee returned fire on the Austro-Hungarian ships.
-The ship was heavily damaged, but remained afloat; her captain—Joseph Watt—was later awarded the Victoria Cross for his actions during the battle.
+In some instances, the drifter crews chose to fight: Gowan Lee returned the Austro-Hungarian ships' fire.
+Gowan Lee was heavily damaged, but remained afloat; her captain—Joseph Watt—was later awarded the Victoria Cross for his actions during the battle.

-There were 47 drifters in Barrage on the night of 14 May; the Austro-Hungarians managed to sink 14 drifters and damage four more.
+There were 47 drifters in Barrage on the night of 14–15 May; the Austro-Hungarians managed to sink 14 drifters and damage four more.
 The lack of sufficient Allied escorts forced the withdrawal of the remaining blockading ships, although only for a short time.